Skip to content

 Parallel scaling behavior

-Scaling efficiency decreases when the number of observations per MPI process becomes too small.
+Scaling efficiency decreases if the number of retrieval cases per MPI rank becomes too small or if I/O dominates runtime.

 General guidance:

-Optimal settings depend on node architecture and problem size and should be determined empirically.
+Optimal configurations depend on hardware and problem size and should be determined empirically.

 Configuration parameters affecting performance